 Comparing past financial statements, when you’ve been provided with a few, can be a delicious exercise.
 Many people slip up between one and the next, if they weren’t telling the truth in the first place.
 It’s hard to keep lies straight, particularly over the course of a two- or three-year proceeding.

-For cases of failure to pay support (or costs), FRO has examination of financial statements down to a science.
+For cases of failure to pay support (or costs), the Family Responsibility Office (FRO) has examination of financial statements down to a science.
 Watch FRO counsel at court, and you quickly see their technique: find every non-obligatory expense they list, and point out that those monies could go to support.
 Vacations?
 Not while you’re in arrears, buddy.
 Alcohol and cigarettes?
 Not so much.
 Gifts?
 Start hand-making them.

 Legally, they’re quite right, particularly when it comes to child support, and there’s something remarkably compelling about pointing out that the children are being fed and housed without any (or enough) help from the payor while the payor is reporting spending twice the support amount on booze, restaurant meals, and clothes.